Dually affine Information Geometry modeled on a Banach space: Non-parametric manifold

-Because of our non-parametric perspective, we re-define the object to fit our Def.~\ref{def:manifold} of a manifold.
-That is, we consider a generalization of Weyl's axioms that allows for a family of (possibly infinite-dimensional) top linear spaces instead of a single finite-dimensional vector space.
+Because of our non-parametric perspective, we re-define the object to fit our def.~\ref{def:manifold} of a manifold.
+We consider a generalization of Weyl's axioms that allows for a family of (possibly infinite-dimensional) topological vector spaces instead of a single finite-dimensional vector space.
+Cf. \cite[p.
+42]{lang:1995}.